 - Eigenvector—The measure of the influence of a node in a network based on its proximity to other important nodes.

-The Options tab and Style tab will display different options based on the selections you make in the Layer options pane.
+The Symbology tab and Appearance tab will display different options based on the selections you make in the Layer options pane.
 The following options are available for link charts:

 The Directed parameter can be used to change the links to arrows from one node to the other.